Upward Bound Scholars

 Carissa Martinez

-Junior ℅ 2027
+Senior ℅ 2027

 My participation in UBCI helped me grow by introducing me to opportunities in how to pay for college and work on my applications.
 I’ve become more open and have made new friendships with people which has opened my social circle.
 My Academic Interests or Favorite Subjects would be Math and Science (Specifically Human biology).
 My education goals would be to be accepted into a good university such as UCLA or Stanford.
 I would like to pursue a career in Medicine and be a Pediatric Surgeon or Cardiac Surgeon.
 My Parents inspire me because they have always worked hard to help me achieve my goals and have sacrificed so much.
 Extra-curricular activities that I am involved in are Mesa, Mecha, UBCI, EAOP, Fishing Club, Wellness Center Peer, Raiders Recycle.
 I want to be remembered as someone who never gave up and accomplished all of my goals.
 I want to have made a difference and helped those who are in need of assistance.
 I want people to feel comfortable and safe around me.

-Ortega, Esmeralda
+Ortega, X

 Ximena Ortega

-Junior ℅ 2027
+Senior ℅ 2027

 My participation in UBCI helped me grow as both a person and a student.
 Being in UBCI gives me a sense of responsibility and helped me figure out what I should prioritize and as a student it helped me seem more well rounded and I’ve become more focused in my life after high school.
 My academic interests are going into a four year university, my favorite subject is math since I always enjoy that it has steps to find an answer.
 My educational goal is to either go to Cal Poly SLO or UC San Diego, I either want to major in Civil Engineering or Animal Science.
 My family is a big inspiration for me since they give me motivation to continue my studies, mostly my parents since they gave up their life back home to have opportunities they didn’t.
 Some extra-curricular activities I’m in are for clubs, MECHA, MESA, Social Justice, Bible Club, LULAC, Raiders Recycle and I do soccer for both outside of school and for school.
 They're important for me because they help me be involved in school and give me a distraction/ breather when I’m stressed.
 I want to be remembered as someone who has a strong faith in God and who is always there for anyone also as someone who always smiles.